sayande717/notes/topics/Digital-Logic.md

     5. $A ⊙ A ⊙ A ⊙ A ⊙ A ⊙ A ... n\ times$:
         - If `n` is even (for example $n=4$), $A ⊙ A ⊙ A ⊙ A = 1 ⊙ 1 = 1$
         - If `n` is odd (for example $n=3$), $A ⊙ A ⊙ A = 1 ⊕ A = A$
-- XOR Gate can be used as buffer/inverter: Since $A ⊙ 0  = \bar A$ & $A ⊙ 1 = A$, we can give an input `A` & use the 2nd input as control.
+- XNOR Gate can be used as buffer/inverter: Since $A ⊙ 0  = \bar A$ & $A ⊙ 1 = A$, we can give an input `A` & use the 2nd input as control.
 If the control is 1, output is same as input, otherwise output is inverted.

 # Sum of Product & Canonical Sum of Product
 - SoP need not contain all the literals, but in Canonical form, each product term should contain all literals, be it in complemented or un-complemented form.